How to Create Specific Color Profiles for Windows HDR Games

-You'll see how to create specific color profiles, when to use HDR10, DisplayHDR, or Dolby Vision, and why some games ignore your settings.
-You'll also learn how to use the Windows HDR Calibration app, manage ICC/ICM profiles, and avoid common desktop color washout issues.
-All of this combined with practical, step-by-step advice so you're one click away from the sweet spot between color accuracy and performance.
+You'll learn how to create specific color profiles, when to use HDR10, DisplayHDR, or Dolby Vision, and why some games ignore your settings.
+You'll also learn how to use the Windows HDR Calibration app, manage ICC/ICM profiles, and avoid common washed-out color issues on your desktop.
+All of this is combined with practical, step-by-step tips to get you just a click away from the sweet spot between color accuracy and performance.

 The essentials of HDR in Windows: HDR10, DisplayHDR and Dolby Vision

-Windows performs tone mapping of HDR content on the GPU before compositing the desktop, using monitor information and per-content metadata; this means that on both DisplayHDR and Dolby Vision monitors, The key conversion is done at the source within the system and a second monitor-dependent tone mapping is not expected for each video or game.
+Windows performs tone mapping of HDR content on the GPU before rendering the desktop, using monitor information and content metadata; this means that, on both DisplayHDR and Dolby Vision monitors, the key conversion is done at the source within the system and no second monitor-dependent tone mapping is expected for each video or game.

-In practice, when Dolby Vision is available, Windows will automatically prefer it because it is considered a “superset” of guarantees regarding DisplayHDR.
-Now, some monitors limit peak brightness to around 450 nits when you enable DisplayHDR or Dolby Vision, and some manufacturers include an uncertified HDR10 mode in the OSD that unlocks peak brightness of up to 1000 nits.
-If you prioritize brightness over accuracy, disable Dolby Vision and enable that uncertified HDR10 mode can give you the punch you're looking for in games.
+In practice, when Dolby Vision is available, Windows will automatically prefer it because it's considered a superior "superset" of quality compared to DisplayHDR .
+However, some monitors limit peak brightness to around 450 nits when DisplayHDR or Dolby Vision is enabled, and certain manufacturers include an uncertified HDR10 mode in the OSD that unlocks peak brightness of up to 1000 nits.
+If you prioritize brightness over accuracy, disabling Dolby Vision and enabling this uncertified HDR10 mode can give you the extra punch you're looking for in games.

-Note: On non-Windows platforms, the workflow may vary and be more dependent on the monitor.
-Here we focus on the Windows ecosystem, where the desktop can mix windows in different color spaces without losing coherence, thanks to that previous composition on the GPU with the correct metadata.
+Note: On non-Windows platforms, the workflow may vary and rely more on the monitor.
+Here, we focus on the Windows ecosystem, where the desktop can mix windows in different color spaces without losing coherence, thanks to pre-composition on the GPU with the correct metadata.

-The operational conclusion is simple: make sure your GPU and display correctly report their capabilities and that the system applies the right tone mapping route for HDR10 or Dolby Vision content you're using in your games.
+The operational conclusion is simple: make sure your GPU and display are correctly reporting their capabilities and that the system is applying the appropriate tone mapping path for the HDR10 or Dolby Vision content you're using in your games.

 HDR Requirements and Activation on Windows

-To play and stream HDR on PC, please check the requirements block first.
-Windows 11 just go to Home > Settings > System > Display > HDR to enable the option if your monitor is compatible; in Windows 10 the path is similar under Display and Windows HD Color.
-You can also use WIN + ALT + B to quickly switch HDR.
+To play and play games in HDR on your PC, first check the requirements.
+In Windows 11 , simply go to Start > Settings > System > Display > HDR to enable the option if your monitor is compatible; in Windows 10, the path is similar within Display and Windows HD Color.
+You can also use WIN + ALT + B to quickly toggle HDR.

-Practical requirements: On Windows 10, version 1803 or higher; on Windows 11, native support is available, but you'll see specific requirements for the calibration app.
-You need an HDR display (built-in or external) and a modern GPU, plus drivers WDDM 2.7 or later for features like SDR/HDR saturation to work properly.
-Update from Windows Update or the GPU manufacturer's website.
+Practical requirements: Windows 10 version 1803 or later; Windows 11 has native compatibility, but the calibration app has specific requirements.
+You need an HDR display (integrated or external) and a modern GPU, as well as WDDM 2.7 or later drivers for features like SDR/HDR saturation to work correctly.
+Update via Windows Update or the GPU manufacturer's website.

-To streaming HDR and 10-bit videos, install codecs like HEVC, VP9 or AV1 where applicable.
-If you connect an external TV/monitor, use an 18 Gbps (Premium High-Speed) HDMI cable or higher.
-Also, be sure to enable HDR pass-through in the Windows HD Color if you are going to watch compatible online content.
+For HDR streaming and 10-bit video, install codecs such as HEVC, VP9, or AV1 where applicable.
+If you're connecting an external TV/monitor, use an 18 Gbps (Premium High-Speed) HDMI cable or higher.
+Also, be sure to enable HDR streaming in the Windows HD Color settings if you'll be watching compatible online content.

-Once HDR is activated, adjust the slider.
-Brightness of SDR content on the Windows 11 HDR page.
-This way, you can smooth out that whitish effect on your desktop when HDR mode is active, without affecting the HDR content in your games.
+Once HDR is enabled, adjust the Brightness slider for SDR content on the HDR page in Windows 11.
+This softens the whitish effect on your desktop when HDR mode is active, without affecting the HDR content in your games.

 Windows HDR Calibration: Official App and HGIG Patterns

-The Windows HDR Calibration app, available in the Microsoft Store, is the fast track to fine-tuning your display with patterns recommended by the group. hgig.
-It must be running in full screen on the HDR display you're calibrating, with HDR enabled on your system.
+The Windows HDR Calibration app, available in the Microsoft Store, is the quickest way to adjust your display using patterns recommended by the HGIG group .
+It must be run in full screen on the HDR display you're calibrating, with HDR already enabled on your system.

-The app guides you through three tests: determining the darker details visible, the brightest details, and the panel's maximum brightness.
-For each pattern, move the slider until the pattern is no longer visible.
-This aligns your display's behavior with the HDR signal Windows sends to it.
+The application guides you through three tests: determining the darkest visible details , the brightest details, and the panel's maximum brightness.
+For each pattern, you must move the slider until the pattern is no longer visible.
+This aligns your screen's behavior with the HDR signal sent by Windows.

-The app also includes a control of color saturation for HDR and SDR content (when HDR is active).
-The effect may be subtle and depends on the panel.
-Make adjustments under the same ambient lighting conditions you typically play in for consistency.
+The app also includes a color saturation control for HDR and SDR content (when HDR is active).
+The effect can be subtle and will depend on the panel.
+Make adjustments under the same ambient lighting conditions you usually play in for greater consistency.

-Helpful Notes: If your monitor applies post-processing By default, disable it from the OSD so it doesn't interfere with calibration.
+Helpful notes: If your monitor applies post-processing by default, disable it from the OSD to prevent interference with calibration.
 If you change monitors or add another one, run the app again.
 And if you want to delete a profile created by the app, go to Control Panel > Color Management > All Profiles and delete it.

-HDR-certified displays typically deliver solid results out of the box, but even then it's worth a quick run through the app.
-Remember to keep your drivers up to date and, if possible, avoid aggressive post-processing modes on the monitor while you calibrate.
+HDR-certified displays typically deliver solid results out of the box, but even then, it's worth running the app.
+Remember to keep your drivers up to date and, if possible, avoid aggressive post-processing modes on your monitor while calibrating.

 ICC/ICM Profiles in Windows: What They Are and How to Install Them

-In addition to HDR calibration, an ICC profile defines how colors are translated on your device.
-It's a file .icc or .icm which encapsulates the colorimetric characterization of a monitor, printer or camera, according to the standards of the International Color Consortium.
+In addition to HDR calibration, an ICC profile defines how to translate colors on your device.
+It's an .icc or .icm file that encapsulates the colorimetric characteristics of a monitor, printer, or camera, according to the standards of the International Color Consortium.

 Many monitor manufacturers provide ICC profiles for their models.
-If your monitor came with a CD/USB, it may be included; if not, look in the manufacturer's support website by the exact model.
+If your monitor came with a CD/USB, it may include one; if not, search the manufacturer's support website for the exact model.
 Universal profiles also exist, but for design work, it's best to use device- or software-specific profiles.

-Installation on Windows 10/11: Open Color management (from the search box, from the Control Panel with small icons, or from Settings > System > Display > Advanced display settings > Color management).
-On the Devices tab, choose your monitor, check 'Use my settings for this device', press Add, and then Browse to select the ICC file.
-Set it as default profile.
+Installation on Windows 10/11: Open Color Management (from Finder, from the Control Panel with small icons, or from Settings > System > Display > Advanced display settings > Color Management).
+On the Devices tab, choose your monitor, check 'Use my settings for this device', click Add, and then Browse to select the ICC file.
+Set it as the default profile.

 Switching between profiles and advanced options

-To quickly switch profiles, open it again.
-Color management, go to Advanced Options and, under 'Windows Color System Defaults', expand 'Device Profile' and select the one you want.
-Save changes and, if necessary, also adjust the default working space (sRGB is usually the safest for general use).
+To quickly switch profiles, open Color Management again , go to Advanced Options, and under 'Windows Color System Defaults', expand 'Device Profile' and select the desired profile.
+Save changes and, if necessary, adjust the default working space as well ( sRGB is usually the safest for general use).

-If you work with multiple displays, don't assume that two identical monitors will display the same thing.
+If you work with multiple displays, don't assume that two identical monitors will show the same thing.
 Even with the same profile, each panel has factory variations.
-The solution is to create a custom ICC profile per screen by calibration and repeating the process periodically to compensate for panel drift with There.
+The solution is to create a custom ICC profile for each display using calibration and repeat the process periodically to compensate for panel drift over time.

 Finding the ideal profile for your monitor

-You have two main ways: download it from the manufacturer's website (for example, an LG 27UP850-W may have its ICC listed on LG support) or search on specialized sites like TFT Central, which are usually accompanied by profiles with recommended OSD settings.
+You have two main options: download it from the manufacturer's website (for example, an LG 27UP850-W may have its ICC on LG support) or search on specialized sites like TFT Central , where they usually include profiles with recommended OSD settings.

-Always follow the OSD recommendations that accompany the profile (brightness, contrast, color temperature, etc.) for the ICC to work as expected.
-Please note that results may vary depending on the graphics card and its drivers, so there may be slight differences between computers even with the same monitor.
+Always follow the OSD recommendations that accompany the profile (brightness, contrast, color temperature, etc.) to ensure ICC functions correctly.
+Keep in mind that results vary depending on the graphics card and its drivers , so there may be slight differences between systems even with the same monitor.

-Some examples commonly cited by the community are monitors such as Dell Alienware AW3423DW (OLED), ASUS ProArt PA32UCX (Professional IPS) or BenQ PD3220U (4K HDR).
+Some examples commonly cited by the community are monitors like the Dell Alienware AW3423DW (OLED), ASUS ProArt PA32UCX (professional-grade IPS), and BenQ PD3220U (4K HDR).
 Each responds differently to profiles and settings, especially with HDR.

 Professional-level calibration

-The best way to real accuracy is the hardware calibration (e.g., X Rite).
-You place the sensor on the screen and run a software that displays patches of color and gray; at the end, a custom ICC profile for that specific monitor.
+The best way to achieve true accuracy is with calibration hardware (e.g., X-Rite ).
+You place the sensor on the screen and run software that displays patches of color and grayscale; this ultimately generates a custom ICC profile for that specific monitor.

-The process takes from 10 minutes to an hour depending on the severity of the adjustment.
-It is advisable to repeat it periodically to maintain consistency, especially if you use the equipment for photography or video where a small deviation ruins consistency between devices and outputs.
+The process takes from 10 minutes to an hour, depending on the precision of the adjustment.
+It's advisable to repeat it periodically to maintain consistency, especially if you use the equipment for photography or video, where even a small deviation can ruin the consistency between devices and outputs.

 Common problems: wallpapers and desaturation

-Sometimes a photo looks fine in the viewfinder, but when you set it as your desktop background, the colors become desaturated.
-Before you go crazy, check Settings > System > Display > Advanced display settings > Adapter Properties > Color management, choose your display and select or add the desired profile.
+Sometimes a photo looks fine in the viewer, but when you set it as your desktop background, the colors become desaturated.
+Before you panic, check Settings > System > Display > Advanced display settings > Adapter properties > Color management, choose your display, and select or add the desired profile.

 Games that ignore the ICC profile: what you can do

-Some titles completely ignore the system's color management.
-It's frustrating, but it makes sense from their perspective: they want you to see the game as designed.
-You can try force the profile with tools like Color Clutch, but it is not recommended because it can cause visual artifacts or errors.
+Some games completely ignore the system's color management.
+It's frustrating, but it makes sense from their perspective: they want you to see the game as they designed it.
+You can try forcing the profile with tools like Color Clutch, but it's not recommended because it can cause visual artifacts or errors.

 Auto HDR on PC: Over 1000 games benefit

-Microsoft brought the feature to PC Auto HDR which already premiered in Xbox, intelligently expanding the color and brightness range in SDR (DX11 and DX12) games.
-It initially arrived in Insider builds (starting with 21337) and is now available on the Windows 11 HDR page as an additional option.
+Microsoft has brought the Auto HDR feature , which debuted on Xbox , to PC , intelligently expanding the color and brightness range in SDR games (DX11 and DX12).
+It initially arrived in Insider builds (starting with version 21337) and is now available in Windows 11 on the HDR page as an additional option.

-To turn it on: Open Settings > System > Display > HDR, enable 'Use HDR', then Auto HDR.
+To activate it: open Settings > System > Display > HDR, enable 'Use HDR' and then Auto HDR .
 Microsoft warns that it consumes GPU resources, but the expected impact is moderate.
-If you notice drops, disable it in competitive titles where the performance command.
+If you notice drops, disable it in competitive titles where performance is key.

 Windows HD Color: Benefits and Requirements for HDR Video

-Windows HD Color is Microsoft's umbrella for all things HDR in Windows 10/11 - it lets you play a wide variety of HDR images. higher bit depth and a wider range, better separating highlights and shadows without losing detail.
+Windows HD Color is Microsoft's umbrella for everything HDR-related in Windows 10/11: it allows for greater bit depth and a wider color gamut, better separating highlights and shadows without losing detail.
 It also enables HDR video streaming on compatible services.

-For smooth HDR video, in addition to a compatible display and GPU, install the required codecs (HEVC/AV1/VP9) and enable Stream HDR video in the Windows HD Color options if you are going to consume online content with HDR10 or Dolby Vision metadata.
+For smooth HDR video, in addition to a compatible display and GPU, install the necessary codecs (HEVC/AV1/VP9) and enable Stream HDR video in Windows HD Color options if you are going to consume online content with HDR10 or Dolby Vision metadata.

 Create and edit HDR videos in Windows (optional)

-If you want to produce HDR content in addition to gaming, tools like Wondershare filmora offer capture and editing with optimized flows.
-You can record screen, camera and system audio at the same time, and export in HDR spaces such as Rec.2100 HLG or PQ.
+If you want to produce HDR content in addition to gaming, tools like Wondershare Filmora offer capture and editing with optimized workflows.
+You can record your screen , camera, and system audio simultaneously, and export in HDR formats such as Rec.2100 HLG or PQ.

 Which color profile to use in Windows 11: sRGB, Adobe RGB, or P3

-For general use (non-color-critical gaming, office, web), sRGB It is the safest and most compatible option.
-It guarantees consistency between apps and devices, and avoid surprises in content designed for the Internet.
+For general use (non-color-critical games, office applications, web browsing), sRGB is the safest and most compatible option.
+It ensures consistency across apps and devices and prevents color inconsistencies in online content.

-If you work with photo/printing and need more range, Adobe RGB It's appropriate as long as your monitor and printer support it and are calibrated for that space.
-If your stream is multimedia and HDR, profiles DCI-P3/P3 make sense on screens that really cover that range.
+If you work with photos/prints and need a wider color gamut, Adobe RGB is appropriate as long as your monitor and printer support it and are calibrated for that color space.
+If your workflow involves multimedia and HDR, DCI-P3/P3 profiles make sense on displays that actually cover that gamut.

 Enable and adjust HDR in games and on the system